Eco-Compute/eco-compute.io/content/english/sustainability.md

 ## Continuous Improvement

-Sustainability is not a checkbox — it’s a process.
 Starting in 2025 after each edition of ecoCompute, we will evaluate our impact and publicly share:

 * A **Sustainability Report** with CO₂ figures
 * **Lessons learned & new commitments** for future editions